shunxing/interview-optiopay/README.md

 ## Further improvements

 - Improve the coverage of unit tests (especially for the component App)
-- Add e2e testing with Cypress for example
+- Add e2e testing (with Cypress for example)
-- Improve the error handling, especially for specifying which kind of validation it needs to have
+- Improve the error handling, especially for specifying which kind of error the number has
--